orthecreedence/highlight-lisp/README.md

 Yes, but truth be told, most ignore lisp.
-You can write custom parsers for some of them, but the APIs they provide didn't work well enough for me. [highlight.js](http://softwaremaniacs.org/soft/highlight/en/) has a very nice lisp-highlighting mode, but I wanted more control over the process.
+You can write custom parsers for some of them, but the APIs they provide didn't work well enough for me. [highlight.js](http://softwaremaniacs.org/soft/highlight/en/) has a very nice lisp highlighting mode, along with really nice themes, but I wanted more control over the process.

 For instance, `highlight-lisp` started as a [SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/) brush, but I quickly realized that because of the limitations of Javascript not